 Before the AASA program was initiated, crop protection product manufacturers and distributors inspected retail facilities using their own inspection programs.
 In some years a retail facility may have had multiple inspections, based on multiple sets of criteria.
 Now, retailers are receiving one inspection, with one checklist.
 The AASA provides one-stop inspection data for the manufacturers and distributors who are participating in the AASA stewardship program.
 Some manufacturers and distributors may conduct their own bulk site inspections at facilities for the years when there will not be an AASA inspection.
 Companies may also continue to conduct inspections when new bulk tanks are added at a facility, tanks are taken over from other suppliers or when there is a change in product to be stored in established tanks.

 Yes.
 In addition to annual training and testing of all third-party inspectors, the AASA contracts with two independent companies to “check the inspectors”.
-Fifty retail facilities, which have been inspected in the same year, are selected at random from representative states to be reinspected.
+Twenty five retail facilities, which have been inspected in the same year, are selected at random from representative states to be reinspected.
 The results of these inspections show a high level of accuracy and quality of the third-party inspections.

 Individual facility inspection data is not shared with or made available to regulators, individuals or groups.
 The data is owned by the AASA.
 Only crop protection product manufacturing companies that pay a fee and have or plan to have a bulk presence at a given retail facility and the distributor whose facility has been inspected will have access to inspection data.